lagoproject/DMP/DMP.md

 #### **Specify how access will be provided in case there are any restrictions**.

-The data will be only accessible by the author and/or the Collaboration during embargo period with the corresponding OpenID credentials.
-These will be obtained after login into the LAGO Virtual Organisation, supported by eduTEAMs (https://eduteams.org/), a service provided by GEANT in Europe but associated with RedClara.
+The data will be only accessible by the author and/or the Collaboration during the embargo period with the corresponding OpenID credentials.
+These will be obtained after login into the LAGO Virtual Organisation, supported by eduTEAMs (https://eduteams.org/), a service provided by GEANT in Europe and associated with RedClara.

 A manual for joining to the LAGO VO is published at:
 - [https://lagoproject.github.io/DMP/docs/howtos/how_to_join_LAGO_VO/](https://lagoproject.github.io/DMP/docs/howtos/how_to_join_LAGO_VO/),
-while a manual to login into EGI datahub, visualise datasets and obtain tockens is at:
+while a manual to login into EGI datahub, visualise datasets and obtain tokens is at:
 - [https://lagoproject.github.io/DMP/docs/howtos/how_to_login_OneData/](https://lagoproject.github.io/DMP/docs/howtos/how_to_login_OneData/).